Governance

 Koren Wolman-Tardy, Chief Executive Officer

-Koren Wolman-Tardy is the Chief Executive Officer of the Mérieux Foundation USA since March 1, 2020.
+Koren Wolman-Tardy is Senior Advisor at the Mérieux Foundation USA.
+Prior to that, she was the Chief Executive Officer from March 2020 until September 2024.
 Before joining the Mérieux Foundation USA, she was Fondation Mérieux’s Communication Director, since 2013, and a member of the foundation’s Management Committee since 2015.
 Prior to that, she worked in the healthcare industry, leading external communications at bioMérieux (2005-2012) and media relations at Sanofi Pasteur (2002-2004).
 She also has experience in communications and development in the non-profit sector and was in charge of development for the Aspen Institute of France (1997-2001).
 Koren Wolman-Tardy began her career in television, working, among others, as a journalist and producer for the French network, M6, and US network, CBS.

 Of French and American nationalities, she is a graduate of Brown University (Providence, Rhode Island, USA).